virajp4/Chess/README.md

 # Chess
- A Chess game, made with pygame.
+ A PvP based Chess game, made with pygame.